 The reduction of human labor in manufacturing processes as part of factory automation efforts, usually to the point where human workers simply provide oversight at a control panel or other human-machine interface (HMI).

-- Requirements and demand are growing exponentially faster than IT and business capabilities.
+- Requirements and demand are outgrowing IT and business capabilities.

 - The scale of technology (virtualization, cloud, containers, etc.) is too great to do manually.

 In this constantly shifting environment, automation has become a strategic imperative.
 Automation is critical to managing, changing, and adapting your IT infrastructure and the way your enterprise operates.
 IT teams can automate complex processes to increase efficiency, productivity, and flexibility—while also reducing costs and human error.